mayeco/patagonia/vercel.md

 # Vercel CLI Workflow

+Vercel CLI is a command-line interface for interacting with the Vercel platform.
+It allows you to deploy and manage applications on the Vercel platform.

+## Important Rules:
+- TARGET_ACTIVE_SHELL_COMMANDS

 ## Important Notes

 - **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis